 Now that you live on your own, you will need to learn to become a responsible adult.
 You may also have to take up a part-time job or a side hustle.

 College life will be your first step into responsible adulthood.
 This will include learning new skills both big and small, from doing your own laundry to creating financial plans and budgets.
 All of these skills, big and small, make you a well-rounded adult.

 Embracing a global education also means embracing a multicultural education.
-The diversity of cultures, nationalities and ethnicities in foreign universities makes study abroad a learning experience in more ways than one.
+The diversity of cultures, nationalities, and ethnicities in foreign universities makes studying abroad a learning experience in more ways than one.